rohanmahy/mls-sd-cwt-credential/draft-mahy-mls-sd-cwt-credential.md

 # Privacy Considerations

 The privacy considerations in SD-CWT and SD-JWT apply.
-The privacy considerations of MLS are largely discussed in {{!I-D.ietf-mls-architecture}}.
+The privacy considerations of MLS are largely discussed in {{!RFC9750}}.
 TODO more privacy.

 # IANA Considerations